 The sheer transportative effect of the production is huge.
 You are beckoned into the dim hold of the ship, listening to the crew talk and sing sea shanties over the lull of the waves until it feels like the small rustic auditorium of the Arcola is pitched out on the open sea.
 Sargon Yelda as the famous protagonist Ishmael acts as the bridge between audience and story, fulfilling the roles of narrator and protagonist.
 It is through his beautifully rendered descriptions that the audience understands the jargon-heavy script and the lifestyle of whaling.

 Director Sebastian Armesto has somehow distilled Melville’s enormous, exhaustingly descriptive and somewhat heavy-handed novel into two hours of thrilling theatricality.
 How do you portray the terrifying immensity of the whale Moby-Dick on stage?
 Simple8 know how – with four sticks of wood.
 How do you – and this was particularly striking – imitate the gut-shuddering thwang of a harpoon piercing a whale’s side?
 By pulling back sharply on a string attached to a tankard that judders with a crash against a wall.
 It’s so dazzlingly simple.
 It’s believable, it’s impressive, and my god, it’s clever.

 Photo: Idil Sukan

-Moby-Dick is on at the Arcola Theatre until 4th May 2013, for further information or to book visit here.
+Moby-Dick is at the Arcola Theatre until 4th May 2013.
+For further information or to book visit the theatre’s website here.

 Listen to a performance of Greenland Whale Fisheries from Moby Dick here: